-More specifically, we work at the interface of synthetic chemistry, materials chemistry, and synthetic biology to:
+More specifically, we work at the interface of synthetic chemistry, materials chemistry, and bottom-up synthetic biology to:

 1) Design and construct new adhesive synthetic protocell membranes.

 Overall our research efforts will help bridge the gap between biology and chemistry and lead to important applications in microbioreactor technology, diagnostics, drug delivery, personalised therapy, pollutants removal, and soft robotics.

 Chemical Programming of Protocells